In a first, Starbucks workers agree to union in Buffalo, NY

 BUFFALO, N.Y.
-(AP) — Starbucks workers have voted to unionize at a store in Buffalo, New York over the company’s objections, pointing the way to a new labor model for the 50-year old coffee giant.
+(AP) — Starbucks workers have voted to unionize at a store in Buffalo, New York over the company’s objections, raising the possibility of a new labor model for the 50-year old coffee giant.

 The National Labor Relations Board said Thursday that workers voted 19-8 in favor of a union at one of three locations in Buffalo.
-The board is still counting votes for two other stores.
+A second store rejected the union in a vote of 12-8.
+A third store is still being counted.

 If the labor board certifies the vote — a process expected to take about a week — it would be the first for any Starbucks-owned store in the U.S. to unionize.
 Starbucks has actively fought unionization at its stores for decades, saying its stores function best when it works directly with employees.